 Apna Haq held the Ending the Silence conference which was well attended by over 100 community members, practitioners and professionals.
 The conference brought together learning from a six-month project on raising awareness, analysing needs and developing strategies for movement and change as well as highlighting good practice within our work against violence against women.
 The conference focused on understanding specific challenges faced by Black and minoritised communities.

 Read more about the conference in the Rotherham Advertiser.

 Rebounce Conference, March 2015

 We ran a successful community developed, women's self-empowerment course targeting existing board members and other women from the various Black and minoritised communities.
 We gained funding from People’s Health Trust to run a weekly programme lasting just over a year, culminating in a conference targeting decision makers and local women.
 The Rebounce members acted out a play, based on group members’ personal experiences of domestic violence, written by the local Open Minds Theatre Company.

 The weekly sessions covered:

-- Discussing BME women's strengths, skills, experiences, building alliances, focusing on oppression at a personal, local, national & international level.
+- Discussing Black and minoritised women's strengths, skills, experiences, building alliances, focusing on oppression at a personal, local, national & international level.

 - Learning about equality laws, gender & race inequalities and how women do make a difference when involved.